Probability measures on the path space and the sticky particle system: Sticky particle trajectories

 for $i\neq i_j$ and

 for $j=1,\dots, k$.
 It is immediate from construction that this collection of $N+1$ paths satisfies the desired properties.
-Finally, we note that a very similar argument can be made in the case that more than one subcollection of $\gamma_1,\dots, \gamma_{N+1}$ intersect for the first time at $s$.
-We leave the details to the reader. \end{proof} \begin{rem} We do not make use of the hypothesis that $\sum^N_{i=1}m_i=1$.
-However, we have included this to stay consistent with then standing assumption that the total mass of all the physical systems we consider remains equal to 1. \end{rem} \begin{defn} Any collection of trajectories $\gamma_1,\dots, \gamma_N: [0,\infty)\rightarrow \R^d$ as specified in the conclusion Proposition \ref{ExistGammai} are {\it sticky particle trajectories} associated with the respective masses $m_1,\dots,m_N$, initial positions $x_1,\dots, x_N\in \R^d$ and initial velocities $v_1,\dots, v_N$. \end{defn} For the remainder of this section, we suppose that the masses $m_1,\dots,m_N>0$ with $\sum^N_{i=1}m_i=1$, initial positions $x_1,\dots, x_N\in \R^d$ and initial velocities $v_1,\dots, v_N\in \R^d$ are given and fixed.
-We will denote $\gamma_1,\dots, \gamma_N$ as a corresponding collection of sticky particle trajectories shown to exist above.
-Let us now verify the sticky particle property, which asserts that once trajectories intersect they coincide thereafter.
-The physical interpretation of course is that once particles collide, they remain stuck together.
+Finally, we note that a similar argument can be made in the case that more than one subcollection of \eqref{GammaLinei} intersect for the first time at $s$.
+We leave the details to the reader. \end{proof}